Why Customers Get Angry

-Getting an email or a phone call from unhappy people is never a fun task, especially when they have a right to be upset.
-Figuring out how to handle an angry customer during your conversation is an area where every business owner and sales rep should be very capable.
+Getting an angry email or phone call from a customer is never a fun, especially when they have a right to be upset.
+Figuring out how to deal with an angry customer over the phone or during a conversation is an area where every business owner and sales rep should be excell.

 You also probably don’t expect to talk with an angry customer.